Skip to main content

 Who should stay in Servoz?

 With fantastic views back up the valley towards Mont Blanc, Servoz is a pretty and quiet village offering potentially cheaper accommodation options.
-Just be aware that, if you have come specifically to ski in Chamonix, it's a decent drive, bus or train journey from Servoz to reach the main slopes.
+Just be aware that if you've come specifically to ski in Chamonix, it's a 15-minute drive or you'll need to take the bus or train from Servoz to reach the main slopes of Les Houches or Chamonix.

 Luxury hot spots in Chamonix

-If you're searching for luxury accommodation in Chamonix, you're in luck!
+If you're searching for luxury accommodation in Chamonix, there's plenty to choose from.
 The resort offers plenty of high-end options, many of which feature private swimming pools, spas, hot tubs and even cinema rooms.

 Romantic corners in Chamonix